Kosovo ex-premier Haradinaj cleared of war crimes again

 | AMSTERDAM/PRISTINA

-AMSTERDAM/PRISTINA Ramush Haradinaj, who helped lead a guerrilla insurgency in Kosovo in the late nineties and served briefly as prime minister, was acquitted of war crimes on Thursday for a second time, setting up a possible return to power but angering Serbia.
+AMSTERDAM/PRISTINA Ramush Haradinaj, a former guerrilla commander in Kosovo who served briefly as prime minister, was acquitted of war crimes on Thursday for a second time, clearing the way for a potential return to government but angering Serbia.

-"I'm happy that international justice has confirmed that our road to freedom was clean and just," Haradinaj, 44, told reporters on his arrival in Kosovo, where he was met by Prime Minister Hashim Thaci and a military honour guard.

-The verdict, in a retrial at a United Nations court in The Hague, was met with jubilation and fireworks in Kosovo, but condemned by Serbia as proof of the court's anti-Serb bias.

-The fallout could yet test a new push by the European Union to reconcile Serbia and its former southern province almost five years after Kosovo declared independence with Western backing.
+The retrial verdict by a United Nations court in The Hague looked likely to test a new push by the European Union to reconcile Serbia and its former southern province almost five years after Kosovo declared independence with Western backing.

-The verdict also dealt a fresh blow to U.N. prosecutors after the acquittal on appeal this month of Croatian general Ante Gotovina for crimes against Serbs during a 1995 military offensive.
+It comes on the heels of the acquittal on appeal two weeks ago of top Croatian general Ante Gotovina, fuelling nationalist accusations in Serbia that the court is biased against them.

-Prosecutors had accused Haradinaj and two accomplices of persecuting ethnic Serbs in an effort to drive them out.
+Prosecutors had accused Haradinaj, 44, and two accomplices of persecuting ethnic Serbs in an effort to drive them out.

-"On the contrary, the evidence establishes that, when he heard about the mistreatment of individuals, Haradinaj said no such thing should happen because this is damaging of our cause," said the presiding judge, Bakone Justice Moloto.
+"On the contrary, the evidence establishes that, when he heard about the mistreatment of individuals, Haradinaj said no such thing should happen because this is damaging of our cause," the presiding judge, Bakone Justice Moloto, said.

-Rights watchdog Amnesty International said an estimated 800 ethnic Serbs, Roma and other minorities in Kosovo had been allegedly abducted and murdered by the KLA.

-"Is anybody ever going to be brought to justice?" said John Dalhuisen, Director of Amnesty's Europe and Central Asia programme.
-"These are the questions that the victims and their families ask, and will continue to ask, until they see justice."
+There were gasps and cheers in the courtroom, and fireworks in Kosovo's capital, Pristina.
+Serbia's nationalist president, Tomislav Nikolic, said it was further evidence the U.N. tribunal for the ex-Yugoslavia was "formed to try the Serbian people".

+The acquittal marks a fresh blow to U.N. prosecutors after the release of Croatia's Gotovina, who was cleared on appeal of crimes against Serbs during a 1995 military offensive.

-The prosecutors have complained of widespread witness intimidation in Kosovo, a country of 1.7 million people where the KLA is still revered and clan loyalties run deep.
-But diplomats say the evidence against Haradinaj was always thin.
+The prosecutors have long complained of widespread witness intimidation in Kosovo, a country of 1.7 million people where the KLA is still revered and clan loyalties run deep.

+Kosovo said the verdict was vindication of the rebel war, "the strongest evidence that the Kosovo Liberation Army fought a just war for freedom and never committed the crimes of which we were unfairly accused," Prime Minister Hashim Thaci, himself a former KLA commander, said in a statement.

 Serbia's brutal counter-insurgency campaign, in which almost a million ethnic Albanians were expelled, was Milosevic's last throw of the dice after he fomented wars in Bosnia and Croatia during the collapse of federal Yugoslavia.